Zudo

 A characterful not quaint identity

 What does a village for Zuidas look like?
-We created a visual identity as special as this place: made of many different parts and full of energy, while still reflecting the refined quality of the design.
+We created a district place brand as distinctive as Zuidas itself: made of many different parts and full of energy, while still reflecting the refined quality of the design.

 By assembling a sans serif and a serif font together, with Amsterdam-born foundry Bold Decisions, we created a bespoke stencil typeface that reflects the way Zudo itself is made: imaginatively adapting buildings, and confidently comfortable with contrasts.